Guide

 • Unique tracking number: Every certified mail piece gets a specific barcode that tracks its journey

-• Proof of mailing: You receive a stamped receipt showing the exact date and time of mailing
+• Mailing receipt: You receive a stamped receipt showing the mailing date and time

 • Delivery confirmation: USPS records when and where the mail was delivered